cbmr-data/cbmr-data.github.io/esrum/_sources/guidelines.rst.txt

 being terminated and may even result in your access to the cluster being revoked.

-Please also see the general KU resources for handling `GDPR sensitive data`_.
+Please also see the general UCPH resources for handling `GDPR sensitive data`_.

 ****************